fssa-batch3/hemanath.muralikrishnan__web_project/README.md

 - Scenario 1: Successfully read data in profile account
     - Steps:
         1. Navigate to the user Edit Personal Details Page.
-        2. Enter the required information such as full name, gender, date of birth, Street Name, City Name, District Name and State Name
+        2. Enter the required information such as full name, gender, date of birth, Street Name, City Name, District Name.
         3. Click "save" Button.
     - Expected Result:
         - The user is redirected to the Personal Information Page.